-One of the things I loved about the food in Jordan was the mezze, which are small appetizers similar to Spanish tapas.
-At the beginning of most dinners, there would be a whole tableful of these shareable plates — delicious things like hummus, labneh (a type of yogurt) with pita, and falafel.
-And sprinkled among the mezze were a few Jordanian spices and two that were new-to-me were sumac and zaatar.
+One of the things I loved about the food in Jordan was the mezze — small shareable appetizers similar to Spanish tapas.
+At the beginning of most dinners, there would be a whole tableful of these dishes, from hummus and labneh with pita to falafel and roasted vegetables.
+And scattered among the mezze were small bowls of Jordanian spices, two of which were completely new to me: sumac and zaatar.

 Zaatar Spice Blend